ethereum/consensus-specs/specs/test_formats/README.md

 A configuration is a separate YAML file.
 Separation of configuration and tests aims to:
 - Prevent duplication of configuration
-- Make all tests easy to upgrade (e.g., when a new config constant is introduced)
+- Make all tests easy to upgrade (e.g. when a new config constant is introduced)
 - Clearly define which constants to use
 - Shareable between clients, for cross-client short- or long-lived testnets
 - Minimize the amounts of different constants permutations to compile as a client.